connervieira/Predator/README.md

 ### Dash-cam Mode (3)

-Dash-cam mode allows Predator to record video without running any analysis or computer-vision processing.
+Dash-cam mode allows Predator to record video like a traditional dash-cam, with customizable overlays and video processing.

 ## Use Cases

-Predator is an extremely customizable platform designed to fit a wide variety of niche use cases.
+Predator is an extremely customizable platform designed to fit a wide variety of use cases.
 Here are some examples that highlight what Predator is capable of.

 ### Custom Dashcam